princeton-nlp/c-sts/README.md

 ```

-**Important: By using this dataset, you agree not to publicly share it's unencrypted contents.**
+**Important: By using this dataset, you agree to not publicly share its unencrypted contents.**